LM-SAL/irispy-lmsal/docs/known_issues.rst

 Known Issues
 ************

-This page documents commonly known issues, issues here is defined broadly and refers to oddities or specifics of how ``irispy-lmsal`` or the Python ecosystem works that could anyone catch out.
+This page documents commonly known issues, issues here is defined broadly and refers to oddities or specifics of how ``irispy-lmsal`` or the Python ecosystem works that could catch anyone out.

 Per-exposure WCS metadata
 =========================

 The IRIS FITS files contain the per-exposure WCS metadata (reference coordinate and PCij matrix) in an extension, while the primary header has only values averaged over the observation
-For example, in for the SJI file, ``CRVAL`` in the primary header is (1.93840, 1.96290), but the reference coordinate is actually (-3.56638378,  1.69258388), which is retrieved from the appropriate index in the ``XCENIX``/``YCENIX`` arrays in the extension.
+For example, OBS 4204700138 SJI file, ``CRVAL`` in the primary header is (1.93840, 1.96290), but the reference coordinate is actually (-3.56638378,  1.69258388), which is retrieved from the appropriate index in the ``XCENIX``/``YCENIX`` arrays in the extension.

 This was (and partially still is) a problem for the ``irispy-lmsal`` package, which assumed that the reference coordinate is the same for all exposures.